-Recently, a variety of craniofacial approaches has been adopted to enter the skull base, among those, the endonasal endoscopic technique.
-An effective watertight thereafter: the reconstruction can be performed using different materials, both autologous and non-autologous, individually or combined in a multilayer fashion.
-The current study was focused on the development of new advanced devices and techniques, aiding in reducing postoperative CSF leak rate.
-Additive manufacturing allows the design of devices with tailored structural and functional features and, as well, injectable semi-IPNs and composites; therefore, specific mechanical/rheological and injectability studies are valuable.
-Accordingly, we propose new additive-manufactured and injectable devices.
+Recently, a variety of craniofacial approaches has been adopted to enter the skull base, including the endonasal endoscopic technique.
+An effective watertight technique, the reconstruction can be performed using different materials, both autologous and non-autologous, individually or combined in a multilayer fashion.
+The current study focuses on the development of new advanced devices and techniques that help to reduce the postoperative cerebrospinal fluid leak rate.
+Additive manufacturing allows the design of devices with tailored structural and functional features, as well as injectable semi-interpenetrating polymer networks and composites; therefore, specific mechanical/rheological and injectability studies are valuable.
+Accordingly, we propose new additive manufactured and injectable devices.